 But what do these statements mean?

 Refusing what you do not need could mean anything from asking for no straw at a restaurant to deciding that the community pool is a better option than maintaining your own.
-It is considering what actually brings value to your life and what is the unnecessary surplus that will likely just lead to trash.
+It is considering what actually brings value to your life and what is the unnecessary surplus that just leads to trash.

 What is necessary for you will be different from my necessities so there is no hard list to follow.
-It is more about checking in with yourself to separate the necessary from the superfluous.
+It is more about checking in with yourself.

 There are a few things that you can do to set yourself up for refusal success.
 For example, if you bring a canvas tote from home, you can refuse the plastic bag at check out.